mikejiao/mikejiao.github.io/_posts/2021-12-24-public_resolutions.md

 ---

-### Top 3 H1 2022 Resolutions:
+### Top 3 2022 Resolutions:
-1. get to 15% body fat, while increasing strength (50 push ups, 15 pull ups, 90s plank, 1.5x body weight squat, 55 mins 10K)
+1. run a marathon
-2. increase w1 retention by 1% for new users
+2. solo travel Europe
-3. choreograph 3 of my favorite songs and become comfortable free-styling with 25 foundational dance moves
+3. learn to choreograph and freestyle